The Left, Leaks, and "Disinformation" Czars

 Well, Victor, it's that time of year, college graduation, and I'd like to get your thoughts on principle about commencements.
 And we'll do that right after these important messages.

-You have yourself been asked and have been the commencement speaker a few times.
+We're back with the Victor Davis Hansen Show.
+Victor College graduations, your retired professor, you have yourself been asked and have been the commencement speaker a few times.

 But increasingly, to me, it's just me, and sorry to our listeners who are disappointed with me

-But to me, the thought of commencement, given the march of ideology through our institutions, especially the academy i think these things as a custom are more harmful to western civilization now than i don't know if they even were beneficial it was maybe the icing on the cake the exclamation point of the period you know the end of the four years now go forth and and become a an honest citizen but i think they are places where wokeness is reaffirmed.
+It was maybe the icing on the cake, the exclamation point of the period, the end of the four years, now go forth and become an honest citizen.
+But I think they are places where wokeness is reaffirmed.

-And of course, you know, conservatives need not apply.
+And of course,

 I think I'm supposed to give one in two weeks at the Institute of World Politics in Washington commencement.
-But there are certain rules I think that are important.
+But there are certain rules, I think, that are important.

-You shouldn't speak for more than 10 or 15 minutes and it should be on things of interest to the student, challenges, and give them some kind of confidence.
+You shouldn't speak for more than 10 or 15 minutes.
+And it should be on things of interest to the student, challenges, and give them some kind of confidence.

 And that's about as close as you should get to politics.
 So you should start with the idea that half the people in the audience would disagree with you if you want to get political.

-So don't get political.
-It's not an occasion where parents and people who invest a lot of time and money want to hear that they're wrong or incorrect.
+so don't get political.
+It's not an occasion where parents and people who invest a lot of time and money want to hear that they're wrong or incorrect, and yet that's exactly what happens.

 Stanford University, I won't mention the speaker as I know him, but he went to Stanford about five years ago and lambasted Trump.